Most of us were drawn to the occupational therapy profession because we saw the potential to make a difference in others’ lives.

-Hectic days scrambling around in a broken healthcare system, trying to achieve productivity standards and maintain patient satisfaction––without resorting to fraudulent billing––can take their toll.
+Hectic days scrambling around in a broken healthcare system, trying to achieve productivity standards and maintain patient satisfaction can take their toll.

 It’s easy to start feeling like you don’t have much to offer, after all.

-Despite this, I’m happy to say that as 2018 draws to a close, I feel more confident than ever in the health principles I have learned as an occupational therapist.
+Despite this, I’m happy to say that I feel more confident than ever in the health principles I have learned as an occupational therapist.

-In a year when I’ve spent more time than ever on my own health challenges, I found myself turning again and again to these OT principles for inspiration and comfort.
+In tackling my own health challenges, I found myself turning again and again to these OT principles for inspiration and comfort.

-I can’t imagine that I would be feeling better today without them.
+I can’t imagine where my health would be without them.